zbreeden/FourTwentyAnalytics/README.md

    - 🔘 **The Barycenter** → presents **gravity**
       - All data seeds emanate from the hub.

->>>This system exists so that all other systems exist.
+>>>This center exists so that all other stars exist.

 --